signalfx/signalfx-agent/docs/monitors/statsd.md

     metricName: "{traffic}.{action}"
 ```

-The metrics which match to the given pattern will be reported to SignalFx as `{traffic}.{action}`.
+The metrics which match to the given pattern arereported to SignalFx as `{traffic}.{action}`.
 For instance, metric `cluster.cds_egress_ecommerce-demo-mesh_gateway-vn_tcp_8080.update_success`
-will be reported as `egress.update_success`.
+is reported as `egress.update_success`.

 `metricName` is required for a converter configuration.
-A converter will be
-disabled if `metricName` is not provided.
+A converter is disabled if `metricName` is not provided.

 ## Configuration